UW-COSMOS/cosmos-demo/README.md

 # cosmos-demo

-We provide a docker image which contains all of the requsite code and models to apply the COSMOS extraction pipeline (https://github.com/UW-COSMOS/Cosmos) to all PDFs within a specified directory.
+We provide a docker image which contains all of the requisite code and models to apply the COSMOS extraction pipeline (https://github.com/UW-COSMOS/Cosmos) to all PDFs within a specified directory.

 First, clone this repository to get the necessary docker-compose files and some example input: